Start Blogging 101 is reader-supported. If you purchase through a link on my site, I may earn a commission. Learn more

 For the best SiteGround SG Optimizer settings in the Environment Optimization section, you’ll want to enable every option except for Fix Insecure Content.

-Lastly, if you are on a SiteGround GrowBig, GoGeek, or cloud hosting account, you have an additional option to enable their Ultrafast PHP option which SiteGround claims can reduce your TTFB by 50% and lower CPU usage.
+If you are on a SiteGround GrowBig, GoGeek, or cloud hosting account, you have an additional option to enable their Ultrafast PHP option which SiteGround claims can reduce your TTFB by 50% and lower CPU usage.
 I would recommend enabling Ultrafast PHP if you have the option.

 I’ll go over each of the best SG Optimizer Environment Optimization settings in more detail below.